Sarah McBride: Social and political activism

 Upon signing the legislation, Markell stated:I especially want to thank my friend Sarah McBride, an intelligent and talented Delawarean who happens to be transgender.
 She courageously stood before the General Assembly to describe her personal struggles with gender identity and communicate her desire to return home after her college graduation without fear.
-Her tireless advocacy for passage of this legislation has made a real difference for all transgender people in Delaware.After the passage of Delaware's gender identity protections and hate crimes legislation, McBride worked on the LGBT Progress team at the Center for American Progress.
-McBride has spoken at a number of colleges and LGBT events, including the Human Rights Campaign National Dinner, the Human Rights Campaign Los Angeles Dinner, the Victory Fund National Brunch, the University of Pennsylvania, and Gettysburg College.
+Her tireless advocacy for passage of this legislation has made a real difference for all transgender people in Delaware.

+After passage of this legislation, McBride worked on the LGBT Progress team at the Center for American Progress.
+McBride has spoken at a number of colleges and LGBTQ events, including the Human Rights Campaign National Dinner, the Human Rights Campaign Los Angeles Dinner, the Victory Fund National Brunch, the University of Pennsylvania, and Gettysburg College.
 McBride was ranked the Most Valuable Progressive in Delaware by DelawareLiberal.net listed in the 2014 list of the Trans 100, and named one of the fifty upcoming millennials poised to make a difference in the coming years by MIC.com.

 A 2015 article in the New Statesman on transgender representation in elective office predicted McBride would be the first transgender American elected to high public office.
 McBride was a panelist at the U.S. Department of Housing and Urban Development's "GLOBE Pride 2016" on youth and workplace bullying.
 McBride has been featured in The New York Times, The Huffington Post, The Washington Post, The Boston Globe, Al Jazeera, PBS NewsHour, Teen Vogue, North Carolina Public Radio, The New Yorker, MSNBC, ThinkProgress, BuzzFeed, and NPR.

 In April 2016, McBride delivered a TED Talk titled, "Gender assigned to us at birth should not dictate who we are."
 She also served on the steering committee of Trans United for Hillary, an effort to educate and mobilize transgender people and their allies in support of Hillary Clinton.

 On July 28, 2016, McBride became the first openly transgender person to speak at a national party convention when she spoke at the 2016 Democratic National Convention.
-In her speech, which lasted less than four minutes, McBride paid tribute to her late husband Andrew Cray and his commitment to LGBT rights.
+In her speech, which lasted less than four minutes, McBride paid tribute to her late husband Andrew Cray and his commitment to LGBTQ rights.

-Political career
+Delaware Senate

 On July 9, 2019, McBride formally announced her candidacy for the Delaware Senate.
-Sarah stated that her focus will be health care and paid family and medical leave.
+She stated that her focus would be health care and paid family and medical leave.

-McBride was sworn in as a member of the Delaware Senate in January 2021.
-She is the first transgender state senator in United States history.
-She replaced fellow Democrat Harris McDowell III, who retired at the end of his term.

-McBride is the Chair of the Delaware General Assembly Health & Social Services committee.
-She is also a member of the Corrections & Public Safety, Housing, Judiciary, and Veterans Affairs committees.